hilalturkaslan/Ai-software-/README.md

-ai make for is a software app sample case study
+ai made for is a software app sample case study